-- Health expenditure and reliance on managed care gradually increasing.
-According to the government, national health spending is expected to touch $4.6 trillion by the end of this decade from $2.6 trillion currently, representing a compounded annual growth rate of nearly 7%.
+- Health expenditure and reliance on managed care are gradually increasing.
+According to the new estimates from the Office of the Actuary at the Centers for Medicare and Medicaid Services (CMS), aggregate health care spending in the United States will grow at an average annual rate of 5.8% for 2012-22, or 1.0% faster than the expected growth in the gross domestic product (GDP).
+The health care share of GDP by 2022 is projected to rise to 19.9% from its 2011 level of 17.9%.
 This clearly points to the fact that the health care industry will most certainly outstrip broader economic growth.
-Moreover, over the same time frame, managed care penetration is expected to grow to about 1/2 of the total national health care spending, up from approximately 1/3 at present, driven by increased reliance on insurers in managing government's fee-for-service Medicare and Medicaid products.
+Moreover, over the same time frame, managed care penetration is expected to grow to about 50% of the total national health care spending, up from approximately 33% at present, driven by increased reliance on insurers in managing government's fee-for-service Medicare and Medicaid products.

-- Recent Census figures show that seniors constitute a larger share of the American population than ever before.
-This trend will gain steam in the years ahead.
-Consequently, the aging population is expected to drive industry demand as they would aim to reduce their health-related costs.
+- Recent census figures show that seniors constitute a larger share of the American population than ever before.
+The trend will only gain steam in the years ahead.
+Consequently, the aging population is expected to drive industry demand.

 We expect most of the companies within our coverage to benefit from the trend.
-Among others, Cigna Corp.
-(CI) with a Zacks #2 Rank (Short-term Buy) and UnitedHealth Group Inc. (UNH), Humana (HUM), WellPoint (WLP), Aetna Inc. (AET) and Amerigroup (AGP) with a Zacks #3 Rank (Hold) will offer good investment opportunities in the upcoming years.
+Specifically Cigna with a Zacks Rank #2 (Buy) and Health Net, WellPoint, Molina Healthcare, Aetna, UnitedHealth Group all with a Zacks Rank #3 (Hold) will offer good investment opportunities going forward.

 Let's have a quick look at some of these companies:

-Though none of the health insurance stocks under our coverage hold a Zacks #5 Rank (Strong Sell) or Zacks #4 Rank (Sell), we expect the following factors to negatively impact the industry:
+Though none of the health insurance stocks under our coverage hold a Zacks Rank #5 (Strong Sell) or even a Zacks Rank #4 (Sell), we expect the following factors to negatively impact the industry:

 - Health insurers are expected to face challenges related to medical cost inflation.
-The Centers of Medicare and Medicaid Services expects U.S. health expenditures to increase at an average annual rate of 5.7% to $3.3 trillion during the next five years.
-Furthermore, the demand for Medicare is expected to increase as the baby boomer generation goes into retirement.
+The Centers of Medicare and Medicaid Services expects U.S. health expenditure to increase at an average annual rate of 5.8% from 2012-2022.
+Furthermore, the demand for Medicare is expected to increase as the baby-boomer generation goes into retirement.
 Consequently, insurers will likely face increased pressure to maintain medical-benefit ratios due to the lack of funds for these programs along with government's initiatives to control costs.

-- The overall thrust of healthcare reform and regulatory changes is expected to lower the industry’s profitability in the long run.
+The overall thrust of healthcare reform and regulatory changes will certainly change the face of the industry in the long run.